-The energy is infectious and makes you feel alive, starting with the celebrated Gallery Hop on the first Saturday of each month, drawing hundreds of Central Ohioans to High Street to walk the neighborhood and enjoy the art life.
-In October, the annual HighBall, the nation’s fiercest costume party, turns Halloween into a holiday you won’t forget anytime soon.
-And if you’re looking to buy, the annual Short North Summer and Winter Sales, or a day-long treasure hunt at the Short North Yard Sale (first Saturday in June), will leave you excited to show off your purchases.
+The energy is infectious and makes you feel alive, starting with the celebrated Gallery Hop on the first Saturday of each month, drawing hundreds to High Street to walk the neighborhood and enjoy the art life.
+Held annually in October, HighBall Halloween is the nation’s most elaborate costume party.
+And if you’re looking to buy, the seasonal Sunday Bazaars in May and August, or a day-long treasure hunt at the Short North Yard Sale (first Saturday in June), will leave you excited to show off your purchases.

-Every Columbus Day Weekend, Columbus celebrates the Columbus Italian Festival, presented by Saint John the Baptist Italian Catholic Church.
-Followed by the sights, sounds and flavors of Greece at the annual Greek Festival, held at the ornate Annunciation Greek Orthodox Cathedral on Labor Day weekend.
+Every Columbus Day weekend, Columbus celebrates the Columbus Italian Festival, presented by Saint John the Baptist Italian Catholic Church, followed by the sights, sounds and flavors of Greece at the annual Greek Festival, held at the ornate Annunciation Greek Orthodox Cathedral on Labor Day weekend.
 Take a tour of the cathedral to learn how it was painstakingly decorated by hand.

 There is nothing hidden in this fabulous neighborhood, spanning the mile-stretch just north of downtown along the High Street corridor and connecting to the OSU campus.
 Every step of the way will delight with all the community has to offer.